ui/stamps-api-docs/source/legacy_members_api.rst

 A. Request
 -----------------------------
-You can search for legacy members using email and/or mobile number with this API.
+You can search for legacy members using one or a combination of these identifiers: mobile number, email, or member ID.

 ======================= =========== =========================
 Parameter               Required    Description
 ======================= =========== =========================
-token                   Yes         Authentication token in string email                   No          Membership email.
-Required if other identifiers are empty. mobile_number           No          Membership mobile number.
-Required if other identifiers are empty. member_id               No          Membership member ID.
-Required if other identifiers are empty. check_duplicate_id      No          Boolean indicating whether to check members' duplicate ID or not.
+token                   Yes         Authentication token in string email                   No          Membership email. mobile_number           No          Membership mobile number. member_id               No          Membership member ID. check_duplicate_id      No          Boolean indicating whether to check members' duplicate ID or not.
 ======================= =========== =========================